-Then, and not till then, when we have performed all the above-mentioned duties, may we look for our reward in that progressive and progressing life, which I believe is even now tour doors, waiting for admission.
+Then, and not till then, when we have performed all the above-mentioned duties, may we look for our reward in that progressive and progressing life, which I believe is even now at our doors, waiting for admission.
 When that is obtained then shall we behold a light without a shadow, a morn without an eve, a day without a night.
-Then shall we be able to bridge over the gloomy chasm of death, and to build for ourselves a Jacob's ladder, reaching from earth to heaven, on which spirits and mortals will be perpetually engaged ascending and descending in unending harmony and felicity.
-It may be that not one of us may witness this fulfillment of the prophecies of the past; but, if we do our duty, we have every reason to hope, and I, for one, believe, that we shall soon succeed.
-We are now like Bunyan's Pilgrims in Doubting Castle, the den of the giant Despair; but, like them also, we have a key in our bosoms that will unlock the gate of it, and let us out into the flower-spangled fields of pleasure and delight, and the name of that key is-
+Then shall we be able to bridge over the gloomy chasm of death, and to build for ourselves a Jacob's ladder, reaching from earth to heaven, on which spirit and mortals will be perpetually engaged ascending and descening in unending harmony and felicity.
+It may be that not one of us may witness this fulfillment in the prophecies of the parts but, if we do our duty, we have every reason to hope, and I for one, believe, that we shall soon succeed.
+We are now like Bunyan's Pilgrims in Doubting Castle, the den of the ghan Despair; but, lill them also, we have the den of the ghan unlock the gate of it, and let us out into the flower-spangled fields of pleasure and delight, and the name of that key is Liberty !